jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - the vendor maintains cloud-based infra, ensuring that customers have access to leased systems

-- Distributed systems:
-    - A **Distributed System** or **distributed computing environment (DCE)** is a collection of individual systems that work together to support a resource or provide a service
+- **Distributed systems** **distributed computing environment (DCE)**: a collection of individual systems that work together to support a resource or provide a service
     - DCEs are designed to support communication and coordination among their members in order to achieve a common function, goal, or operation
     - Most DCEs have duplicate or concurrent components, are asynchronous, and allow for fail-soft or independent failure of components
-    - A DCE is described as concurrent computing, parallel computing, and distributed computing
+    - DCE is AKA concurrent computing, parallel computing, and distributed computing
     - DCE solutions are implemented as client-server, three-tier, multi-tier, and peer-to-peer
+    - Securing distributed systems:
-    - In distributed systems, integrity is sometimes a concern because data and software are spread across various systems, often in different locations
+        - in distributed systems, integrity is sometimes a concern because data and software are spread across various systems, often in different locations
         - Client/server model network is AKA a distributed system or distributed architecture
-        - thus, security must be addressed everywhere instead of at a single centralized host
+            - security must be addressed everywhere instead of at a single centralized host
             - processing and storage are distributed on multiple clients and servers, and all must be secured
             - network links must be secured and protected

-- Internet of things (IoT)
-    - The **Internet of Things (IoT)** is a class of smart devices that are internet-connected in order to provide automation, remote control, or AI processing to appliances or devices
+- **Internet of things (IoT)**: a class of smart devices that are internet-connected in order to provide automation, remote control, or AI processing to appliances or devices
-    - An IoT device is almost always a separate and distinct hardware device that is used on its own or in conjunction with an existing system
+    - An IoT device is almost always a separate/distinct hardware that is used on its own or in conjunction with an existing system
     - IoT security concerns often relate to access and encryption
-    - IoT is often not designed with security as a core concept, resulting in security breachs; once an attacker has remote access to the device they may be able to pivot
+    - IoT is often not designed with security as a core concept, resulting in security breaches; once an attacker has remote access to the device they may be able to pivot
-    - Specific IoT remediation:
+    - Securing IoT:
         - Deploy a distinct network for IoT equipment, kept separate and isolated (known as **three dumb routers**)
         - Keep systems patched
         - Limit physical and logical access